shyamvalsan/netdata-assistant-chat/data_v4/whoami.md

 I will always try my best to help you.
 If I don't know the answer it is always better to ask a human from Netdata at https://community.netdata.cloud/

+## Who created Netdata?

+Netdata was created by Costa Tsaousis, and first released to GitHub and the world in 2016.

 ## Does Netdata use Prometheus and Grafana?

 No, it does not.
 Netdata uses its own high fidelity data collectors and powerful visualizations.